wusted/kubernetes-install/31-helm-charts/README.md

 - All resources are provisioned with Terraform.
 - Kubernetes Cluster
 - Cloud Provisioner: Digital Ocean
-- Make sure to havel helm installed in local client.
+- Make sure to have helm installed in the local client.
-- Helms charts applies resources in Kubernetes as a Package Manager connecting to Repositories.
+- Helms charts apply resources in Kubernetes as a Package Manager connecting to Repositories.

 1. Add the do_token environment variable for Terraform.
 ```